rafedaniels/marki-gen/README.md

 ### Support

-To get support, contact me on Discord! `Rafe Daniels#6112`
+To get support, contact me on Discord! `anonrafe#6112`